 Professor Neil Macdonald, University of Liverpool

-Professor Macdonald presented one of Historic England’s Friday webinar series, entitled 'Building Climate Resilience through Communities, Landscapes and Cultural Heritage'.
+Professor Macdonald presented one of Historic England’s Friday webinar series, entitles 'Building Climate Resilience through Communities, Landscapes and Cultural Heritage'.

-These free weekly webinars, hosted in collaboration with the Climate Heritage Network, provide delegates with an in-depth look at a range of topics related to climate change and cultural heritage presented by international experts in heritage and climate change research, policy and practice.
+These free weekly webinars, hosted by Historic England’s Environmental Strategy team in collaboration with the Climate Heritage Network, provide delegates with an in-depth look at a range of topics related to climate change and cultural heritage presented by international experts in heritage and climate change research, policy and practice.

 Preserving Heritage, Sustaining Development and Empowering Communities in the M'Hamid Oasis, Morocco